gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/common-configuration.md

         # returned by the IDP when it is not a sub path of 'openIdConfigurationEndpoint'.
 If
         # this set is empty then Stroom will verify that the
         validIssuers: []
+        # If true (the default) the audience (aud) claim of an inbound token is validated
+        # when using an external identity provider.
+It is checked against allowedAudiences,
+        # or against the configured clientId when allowedAudiences is empty.
+Set to false to
+        # disable audience validation entirely.
+This is not recommended as a token minted for
+        # another application at the same identity provider could then be replayed against
+        # stroom
+        validateAudience: true
 ```

+{{% see-also %}}
+See [External IDP]({{< relref "docs/install-guide/setup/open-id/external-idp" >}}) for how to set these values up for a given identity provider, and [Stroom Configuration]({{< relref "docs/install-guide/setup/open-id/external-idp/stroom-configuration" >}}) for what each one does.
+{{% /see-also %}}

 ## Jersey HTTP Client Configuration